ATM fee lawsuits against Visa, Mastercard, banks revived on appeal

 Matthew Eisenstein, a lawyer for Visa, declined comment.
 Lawyers for Mastercard could not immediately be reached for comment.

-Also named as defendants in the lawsuits were Bank of America, JPMorgan Chase & Co and Wells Fargo & Co..
+Also named as defendants in the lawsuits were Bank of America (BAC.N), JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co.
+(WFC.N).
 The lawsuit said that the banks controlled Visa and MasterCard and set higher ATM charges before the credit card companies went public in 2008 and 2006, respectively.
 Lawyers for the banks could not immediately be reached for comment.

 In Tuesday’s ruling, the appeals panel said “it can be inferred” that banks continue to benefit from the challenged conduct because they still own shares in Visa and Mastercard.